 - Order the respondent to stop committing violent acts.

-- Order the respondent not to come to your home, work or school.
+- Order the respondent avoid your home, work, or school.

-- Order the respondent to stop contacting you in person, by phone, by mail and/or by third parties.
+- Order the respondent to stop contacting you in person, by phone, by mail, or through someone else.

-You must be related to the respondent (the person you are getting the order against) in one of the following ways:
+In order to qualify for an Order for Protection, you must be related to the respondent in one of the following ways:

-Where can I get a Domestic Violence Order for Protection?
+Where do I get an Order for Protection?